 Emergence in the 1980s

-AIDS was first described in 1981, but retrospective studies on serum specimens from Zaire (now Congo) indicate that the virus has existed since 1959 and had already spread within Africa between 1970 and 1980.
+AIDS was first described in 1981, but retrospective studies on serum specimens from Zaire (now Congo) indicate that the virus has existed since 1959.
+Other studies have shown that HIV has been circulating in humans for longer than that, probably since the end of the 19th century.

-It is possible that HIV was originally contained within an isolated population before spreading as a result of increasing urbanization and population movements.
-At least thirty African monkey species (including chimpanzees, green monkeys, mangabeys, and mandrills) are naturally infected by retroviruses closely related to HIV known as simian immunodeficiency viruses (SIVs), which do not result in AIDS in these animals.
+It is possible that HIV was originally contained within an isolated population before spreading as a result of increasing urbanization and population movements at the beginning of the 20th century.
+HIVs have an animal reservoir.
+At least forty African monkey species (including chimpanzees, gorillas, green monkeys, mangabeys, and mandrills) are naturally infected by retroviruses closely related to HIV known as simian immunodeficiency viruses (SIVs).
+The infection does notnot result in AIDS in some of these species.

 One of the two human viruses, HIV-2, is closely related to the SIV that infects mangabey monkeys living in West Africa.
 It is therefore possible that humans may have been contaminated after being bitten by these monkeys.
-HIV-1 may have been spread by chimpanzees; some chimpanzees in Cameroon and Gabon are carriers of an SIV that is closely related to HIV-1.
-It is difficult to give a precise estimate of when these viruses might have crossed the species barrier.
+HIV-1 may have been spread by chimpanzees and gorillas; some of whom living in Cameroon and Gabon are carriers of an SIV that is closely related to HIV-1.

 Since 1981, when the HIV epidemic was discovered, the virus has spread from Africa to North America and subsequently to Europe.
 Homosexuals with multiple partners were the first to be affected in the United States.
 The epidemic was then observed in blood transfusion patients, hemophiliacs, and drug addicts, emphasizing the risks of blood-borne transmission.
 In Asia, the disease only emerged around 1986-87, firstly in Thailand and then in other Southeast Asian countries.
 Prostitution and intravenous drug use were major factors in the spread of HIV in these countries.
 The most common mode of HIV transmission worldwide is currently heterosexual intercourse.
 It is estimated that some 37 million people are currently infected (see AIDS in figures).